Curriculum Aims at East Peckham Primary

 ○ Modern Foreign Languages (French) - Lightbulb Languages

 British Values and spiritual, moral, social and cultural development are vital parts of our curriculum.
 In order for our children to be global citizens, children need to learn about other people’s lives and circumstances.
-This is covered through our PSHE, RE and project learning which is concept based.
+This is primarily covered through PSHE and RE.
 The subject leaders use their progression documents to help create long term plans for the school.
 Teachers are then responsible for medium and short term plans.
-Planning is supported by our SOLO Taxonomy document to enable progression through terms or projects.

 To further enhance our curriculum, each class will attend a trip outside of the village and many local visits within the village to help children make links between their education in the classroom and the world around them.

-We also have Forest School for EYFS and KS1 (with an aim to expand this further) and weekly swimming lessons on site to ensure children are confident swimmers and stay safe around water.
+We also have Forest School for weekly EYFS and fortnightly for every other year group from Year 1 to Year 6.
+In terms 1, 5 and 6, we also have weekly swimming lessons on site to ensure children are confident swimmers and stay safe around water.
 We also invite speakers and visitors to school to bring their learning to life.
 This is arranged by subject leaders and/or class teachers.

 See our EYFS page for information on how our early years curriculum is delivered.